-Avian Proventricular Dilatation Disease (PDD) is a fatal neurological disorder that affects many species of birds, including parrots and cockatiels.
+Avian Proventricular Dilatation Disease (PDD) is a fatal neurological disorder that affects many bird species, including parrots and cockatiels.
 The disease can also cause their proventriculus, the portion of their stomach responsible for secreting digestive enzymes, to become enlarged and dilated.

 PDD is a relatively new disease that was first identified in the late 1990s.
 It’s not fully understood, but it appears to be transmitted through contact with an infected bird or their feces.
 Symptoms usually become apparent within 4-6 weeks after infection, but they can take up to nine months to show.